-- Report to the Office of Equity (Room 2131): Executive Director of Equity and Student Success Dr. Patrick Hardy, phardy@oprfhs.org, and Administrative Assistant Melody Brown, mbrown@oprfhs.org. - Tell a trusted adult, who will report to the Office of Equity. - Report to the 24-hour anonymous hotline for students: Text a detailed message to 274637 and use keyword OPRF. - Complete the online racial incident reporting form.
+- Report to the Office of Equity (Room 2131). - Tell a trusted adult, who will report to the Office of Equity. - Report to the 24-hour anonymous hotline for students: Text a detailed message to 274637 and use keyword OPRF. - Complete the online racial incident reporting form.
 To access the form, visit oprfhs.org > scroll down to the Quick Links section (bottom right) > click 'Racial Incident Reporting Form.'